fohrloop/wakepy/docs/source/methods-reference.md

 ### org.gnome.SessionManager
 - **Name**: `org.gnome.SessionManager`
 - **Introduced in**: wakepy 0.8.0
-- **How it works**: Uses the [Inhibit](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Inhibit) method of [org.gnome.SessionManager](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager) D-Bus service with flag 4 ("Inhibit suspending the session or computer") when activating and saves the returned cookie on the Method instance.
-Uses the [Uninhibit](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Uninhibit) method of the org.gnome.SessionManager with the cookie when deactivating.
+- **How it works**: Uses the [Inhibit](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Inhibit) method of [org.gnome.SessionManager](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager) D-Bus service  when activating and saves the returned cookie on the Method instance.
+For [`keep.running`](#keep-running-mode) mode uses flag 4 ("Inhibit suspending the session or computer"), and in [`keep.presenting`](#keep-presenting-mode) mode uses the flag 8 ("Inhibit the session being marked as idle").
+To deactivate the mode, calls the [Uninhibit](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Uninhibit) method of the org.gnome.SessionManager with the cookie.
 - **Multiprocess safe?**: Yes
 - **What if the process holding the lock dies?**: The lock is automatically removed.
 - **How to check it?**:  You may check the list of inhibitors using the [GetInhibitors](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.GetInhibitors) method, which gives you list of object paths like `["/org/gnome/SessionManager/Inhibitor20"]`.
 Then you can use the [GetAppId](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Inhibitor.GetAppId), [GetFlags](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Inhibitor.GetFlags) and [GetReason](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Inhibitor.GetReason) methods on the [org.gnome.SessionManager.Inhibitor](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html#org.gnome.SessionManager.Inhibitor) interface of the listed objects on the org.gnome.SessionManager service to translate that into something meaningful.
 A good tool for this is [D-Spy](https://apps.gnome.org/Dspy/).
 Alternatively, you could monitor your inhibit call with [`dbus-monitor`](https://dbus.freedesktop.org/doc/dbus-monitor.1.html).